aspose-words/Aspose.Words-Documentation/reportingservices/getting-started/feature-tour/same-reports-from-report-server-report-viewer-and-report-designer/_index.md

 ---
 title: Same Reports from Report Server, Report Viewer and Report Designer
+description: "This page describes technologies which may be used to export reports using the Aspose.Words for Reporting Services."
 type: docs
 weight: 30
 url: /reportingservices/same-reports-from-report-server-report-viewer-and-report-designer/
 ---

 {{% alert color="primary" %}}

 Whenever you are a database administrator or an application developer, with Aspose.Words for Reporting Services you can give your users the ability to export reports to Microsoft Word documents and other popular formats.

 Aspose.Words for Reporting Services supports the following technologies:

 - Microsoft SQL Server Reporting Services
 - Microsoft Report Viewer
 - Business Intelligence Development Studio

 {{% /alert %}}

 ## Microsoft SQL Server Reporting Services